Introduction to probabilistic concurrent systems: Preliminaries

 A solution is to put $a=b=1/3$ and $c=d=1/4$.
 Another solution is to look for the uniform valuation, hence to put $a=b=c=d=1-\sqrt2/2$.
-The later value is the root of smallest modulus of the polynomial $1-4p+2p^2$, which we encounter below as the M\"obius polynomial of the monoid.
+The later value is the root of smallest modulus of the polynomial $1-4p+2p^2$, which we encounter below as the Möbius polynomial of the monoid. \end{example} \paragraph*{Markov chain of cliques.} Let $\nu$ be a memoryless probability measure on~$\BM$.
+Intuitively, the measure $\,\nu\,$ encodes a way of choosing at random$\,$ an infinite$\,$ trace $\,\omega\in\BM.\,$ Since $\,\omega\,$ has the form \eject

-\paragraph*{Markov chain of cliques.} Let $\nu$ be a memoryless probability measure on~$\BM$.
-Intuitively, the measure $\nu$ encodes a way of choosing at random an infinite trace $\omega\in\BM$.
-Since $\omega$ has the form $\omega=(c_i)_{i\geq1}$, it is natural to investigate the nature of the random sequence $c_i=C_i(\omega)$.
+$\omega\!=\!(c_i)_{i\geq1}$, it is natural to investigate the nature of the random sequence $c_i=C_i(\omega)$.
 It is random indeed since it depends on the random outcome $\omega$ of the probabilistic experience.

 It turns out that: {\itshape with respect to the memoryless probability measure~$\nu$, the random sequence $(C_i)_{i\geq1}$ is a homogeneous Markov chain on~$\Cstar$.
-Its initial distribution is given by: $\forall c\in\Cstar\quad \nu(C_1=c)=h(c)$, where $h$ is the M\"obius transform of~$f$, probabilistic valuation attached to~$\nu$ as in~\eqref{eq:16}.} The transition matrix of the Markov chain can also be described, but we shall not need it in the sequel.
-We simply mention that it also involves the M\"obius transform~$h$ (see the details in~\cite{abbes15}).
+Its initial distribution is given by: $\forall c\in\Cstar\quad \nu(C_1=c)=h(c)$, where $h$ is the Möbius transform of~$f$, probabilistic valuation attached to~$\nu$ as in~\eqref{eq:16}.} The transition matrix of the Markov chain can also be described, but we shall not need it in the sequel.
+We simply mention that it also involves the Möbius transform~$h$ (see the details in~\cite{abbes15}). \begin{remark} Observe the different probabilistic interpretations of the two functions $f$ and~$h$.
+If $c$ is some non empty clique, then $f(c)=\nu(\up c)$ is the probability that the initial clique $C_1$ \emph{contains}~$c$; whereas $h(c)$ is the probability that $C_1$ \emph{equals}~$c$.
+The $h(c)s$ sum up to $1$ over~$\Cstar$, whereas: $\sum_{c\in\Cstar}f(c)>1$ unless $\M$ is a free monoid. \end{remark}